stormpath/stormpath-documentation/source/quickstart.rst

 .. only:: java

-  To setup your environment for this quickstart, follow these steps:
+  To set up your environment for this quickstart, follow these steps:

   Include the following dependencies in your Maven ``pom.xml`` file: